phile21/alx-low_level_programming/0x01-variables_if_else_while/README.md

 When I was having that alphabet soup, I never thought that it would pay off - A C program that prints the alphabet in lowercase, followed by a new line.

 Numbers - A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+Numberz - A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line